Speek-App/Speek/doc/protocol.md

 ### Authentication

-Ricochet needs a variety of levels and types of authentication; known contacts might have a strong proof of identity, while a request from a new person comes with a different proof and an anti-spam "proof of work".
+Speek needs a variety of levels and types of authentication; known contacts might have a strong proof of identity, while a request from a new person comes with a different proof and an anti-spam "proof of work".
 Some features could allow unauthenticated use.